-Improving levels of innovation, and the adoption of new technologies and management best practices, by UK firms operating 'behind the frontier' provides a companies and those in specific sectors. focus for policy intervention to support longterm productivity growth.
-This will require support can also be used to encourage or a shift in policy thinking, however, as much current policy focuses support on leadingedge innovation, most often undertaken by the Advanced Propulsion Centre requires frontier firms (see Chapter Four).
+Improving levels of innovation, and the adoption of new technologies and management best practices, by UK firms operating 'behind the frontier' provides a focus for policy intervention to support long-term productivity growth.
+This will require a shift in policy thinking, however, as much current policy focuses support on leading-edge innovation, most often undertaken by frontier firms (see Chapter Four).

 If technology diffusion was working effectively these frontier innovations would then indirectly support productivity growth in non-frontier firms.
-However, as much of the earlier discussion has suggested, there seem to be significant barriers to widespread best practice adoption among many UK firms, particularly in the important 5th to collaboration 9th deciles of the productivity distribution.
+However, as much of the earlier discussion has suggested, there seem to be significant barriers to widespread best practice adoption among many UK firms, particularly in the important 5th to 9th deciles of the productivity distribution.
 Improving the knowledge available to these firms through promoting collaboration, and upgrading their capabilities to innovate and adopt new technologies is the priority for raising their productivity.